RAPSEM: Identifying Latent Mediators Without Sequential Ignorability via a Rank-Preserving Structural Equation Model: Simulation Studies

+where the parameters $\theta_r$, $\boldsymbol{\theta}_x$, $\gamma_r$, $\boldsymbol{\gamma}_x$ were fixed to standardized effect sizes corresponding to $R^2$ of $5\%$, $5\%$, $15\%$ and $20\%$, respectively, across all simulations.
+When varying the other effect sizes, we employed Cohen’s d values of $0.2, 0.5, 0.65$, and $0.8$.
+These represent small, medium, and large effects \parencite{Cohen1977} and correspond to $R^2$ values of $1\%, 6\%, 10\%,$ and $14\%$, respectively.
+For each parameter combination, we generated $100$ datasets, applying the same seeds across conditions to ensure comparability.

-The treatment $r$ was randomly sampled with replacement, taking values $-1$ and $1$.
-The covariates $\eta_{1x}$ and $\eta_{2x}$ were drawn from a common multivariate standard normal distribution with correlation $\rho=0.2$.
-The confounder $u$ was drawn from a standard normal distribution independent of the covariates.
-The residual variables $\zeta_{m}$ and $\zeta_{y}$ were each normally distributed with a variance such that $\eta_{m}$ and $\eta_{y}$ had a variance of one.
+The treatment $R$ was sampled from a discrete uniform distribution on $\{-1, 1\}$.\footnote{Note that the CDE thus corresponds to $\frac{1}{2}\theta_r$.} Covariates $\eta_{x_1}$ and $\eta_{x_2}$ were drawn from a multivariate standard normal distribution with correlation $\rho = 0.3$, while the confounder $U$ followed an independent standard normal distribution.
+Residuals $\zeta_m$ and $\zeta_y$ were sampled from $N(0, \psi)$, where the residual variance $\psi = 1 - R^2$ was determined by population parameters to maintain a theoretical unit variance for $\eta_m$ and $\eta_y$.

-For each latent variable, we generated three indicator variables with residual variances and intercepts sampled from specified distributions.
-This procedure was applied separately for each dataset and each item to enable a more comprehensive evaluation of model performance, rather than relying on identical values.
-Item-specific reliabilities $\kappa_j$ were drawn from a uniform distribution $U(\kappa - 0.1, \kappa + 0.1)$, where the respective reliability condition determined $\kappa$.
-The residual variance $\frac{1}{\kappa_j} - 1$ was then added to the generated latent variable.
-Consequently, the standardized factor loadings varied across items.
-In addition, item intercepts were randomly drawn from a uniform distribution $U(-1, 1)$.

-We used $100$ data sets per data condition.
-To facilitate direct comparability and minimize variability due to random sampling, the same data sets were applied across conditions by fixing the random seed.
-The code is also available on GitHub.